SolarLune/tetra3d/readme.md

 	// The *World variants position Nodes in absolute space; the Local variants
 	// position Nodes relative to their parents' positioning and transforms.
-	// You can also move Nodes using Node.Move(x, y, z).
+	// You can also move Nodes using Node.Move(x, y, z) / Node.MoveVec(vector).

-	// Cameras look forward down the local -Z axis, so we'll move the Camera back
-	// 12 units to look towards [0, 0, 0].
-	g.Camera.Move(0, 0, 12)

 	// Each Scene has a tree that starts with the Root Node.
 To add Nodes to the Scene,
-	// parent them to the Scene's base. g.GameScene.Root.AddChildren(g.Camera)
+	// parent them to the Scene's base, like so:

+	// g.GameScene.Root.AddChildren(object)

 	// For Cameras, we don't actually need to have them in the scene to view it, since
 	// the presence of the Camera in the Scene node tree doesn't impact what it would see.